-For those who are looking for some adventure and want to meet fellow adventure-seekers, a room at Whitney Peak Hotel or the Renaissance Reno Downtown Hotel might be just what you’re looking for.
-Both of these non-smoking, non-gaming hotels are located in downtown and offer a selection of unique amenities, including Whitney Peak’s famous outdoor climbing wall and BaseCamp indoor climbing and bouldering gym, and Renaissance’s waterfront dining at the Shore Room and Bundox Bocce.
-Both hotels are within walking distance of restaurants and bars along the Riverwalk District and Midtown.
+For those who are looking for some adventure and want to meet fellow adventure-seekers, a room at Whitney Peak Hotel or the Renaissance Reno Downtown Hotel & Spa might be just what you’re looking for.
+Both of these non-smoking, non-gaming hotels are located in downtown Reno and offer a selection of unique amenities, including Whitney Peak’s famous outdoor climbing wall and BaseCamp indoor climbing and bouldering gym, and Renaissance’s waterfront dining at the Shore Room and Bundox Bocce.
+Both hotels are within walking distance of restaurants and bars along the Riverwalk District and MidTown.

 If some unplugged downtime is what you’re after, you might be surprised to find that Reno’s casino resorts have a host of ways to disconnect – after all, there aren’t many things more peaceful than a spa day and most of the major casino resorts offer world-class pools and spas.
 They also offer various dining options, from casual to upscale, so you can satisfy your appetite without having to venture far.